Why Worry?: Cast

-Production notes
+Production

 This was the last film made in Lloyd's partnership with Hal Roach.
 The village set for the film was used in Roach's Our Gang short Dogs of War, filmed at the same time and featuring guest appearances by Lloyd and Jobyna Ralston.
 Lloyd and Roach parted on good terms, as each simply wanted to go in different directions and Harold Lloyd now had enough money to finance his films independently.
 This was also Lloyd's first film to have Ralston as leading lady.
 She would go on to star in his next five films.

 In the film's original script, the main character was to go to Mexico instead of the fictitious island of Paradiso.
 Lloyd made the change in response to concerns that using Mexico as the setting perpetuated unfair stereotyping.

 George Auger, also known by his stage name "Cardiff Giant", was a Ringling Brothers circus giant who was originally cast to play Colosso.
-Unfortunately, Auger died the day before he was scheduled to travel to California to begin filming Why Worry?
+Auger died the day before he was scheduled to travel to California to begin filming Why Worry?
 After a nationwide publicity campaign to find his replacement, Norwegian John Aasen from Minnesota was chosen for the role.
 Aasen was reportedly discovered as a result of a newspaper article about the enormous size of his shoes.

 The film was distributed by Pathe Exchange with sales assistance from the distribution company Associated Exhibitors.

 Reception

 Why Worry? was popular with audiences in 1923 and received widespread praise from contemporary reviewers.
 Variety, among the leading entertainment-industry publications of the period, complimented not only the film's level of humor but also noted the consistent quality of Lloyd's work:

 The Film Daily, another notable trade publication in 1923, also praised Why Worry?, although it did not think the production quite equaled Lloyd's comedy Safety Last!, which had been released just five months earlier.
-"While 'Why Worry?' may not be as continuously humorous or exciting as 'Safety Last,'" observed The Film Daily, "it is still an A-1 comedy entertainment and can still be counted on to satisfy the star's many admirers and all those who enjoy a good laugh."
+"While Why Worry? may not be as continuously humorous or exciting as Safety Last! observed The Film Daily, "it is still an A-1 comedy entertainment and can still be counted on to satisfy the star's many admirers and all those who enjoy a good laugh.
 The reviewer for The New-York Evening Post gave high marks as well to Why Worry?, yet chose to compare the film to another previous work by Lloyd: